After logging into Doxpop and clicking the e-filing tab; find and click the "E-Filing Account Administration" link.

 There are several sections to the e-filing page.
-Click the following items to expand or collapse the subject:
+Click the items in the table below to find out more about the subject:

-Beginning with the "Case Information" section, you will select the Attorney from the top drop down list.
+In the "Case Information" section, select the Attorney from the top drop down list.

 Next you will need to select: